ganatan/ganatan/README.md

 ## 🧪 Experimental Repository — [fullstack-starters](https://github.com/ganatan/fullstack-starters)

-A collection of **prototypes and starters** with Angular, Node.js/TypeScript, and Spring Boot.
+A collection of **prototypes and starters** (Angular, Node.js/TypeScript, Spring Boot).
-This repo is used for **experimentation and reusable building blocks** that can later be integrated into the main project.
+Used for **experimentation and reusable building blocks** that may later be integrated into the main project.

 ---